Social media ‘dark patterns’ nudging Australian kids into shady data harvesting

 “We can create an internet where the rights, needs, and interests of children are properly recognised and attended to,” Professor Handsley said.

-Reset Australia is calling for a data code for children and young people under 18 years old, so their data is only collected and processed in ways that are in their best interests.
+Reset Tech Australia is calling for a data code for children and young people under 18 years old, so their data is only collected and processed in ways that are in their best interests.

 “Social media and digital services often don’t respect children’s privacy or rights.
 We shouldn’t leave it up to tech companies to decide what they can and can’t do - we need some ground rules so they’re compelled to prioritise children’s rights,” Dr Farthing said.